 As I child I always just assumed I would have 3-4 kids.
 As time went on and I got older and older I gradually pushed this dream to the side and concentrated on my career.

 After Aaron and I got married that dream made a reappearance and I began to think of having my own child.
-After 3 ½ years of trying I finally got pregnant.
+After 4 ½ years of trying I finally got pregnant.

-Even though I knew I couldn’t be more then 6 weeks along we told our family and a few close friends.
+Even though I knew I couldn’t be more than 6 weeks along we told our family and a few close friends.
 Three days later I woke up in the middle of the night to bloody sheets and cramping (some of the first signs of a miscarriage).
 Aaron just held me as I cried that night.
 All those hopes and dream

 My body felt different, the blood and cramping indicated the baby was gone, but because I was so early the doctors couldn’t run an ultrasound to confirm.
 I was stuck waiting an additional 48 hours for HCG level comparisons in my blood work.
 The

-I don’t know if it was the right decision, but it gave me a few days to synthesis my feelings.
+I don’t know if it was the right decision, but it gave me a few days to synthesise my feelings.
 At the back of my mind, I just kept hoping that maybe everything was fine and I was just being overly dramatic.